wbarroz/vim-clangd/README.md

 ## Advanced Usage

 ### Specify other clangd instance
-if you have many clangd instances and want to specify one, you can write clangd's path in vimrc file such as
+if you have clangd not in the path you can specify clangd binary in vimrc file such as
 ```
 let g:clangd#clangd_executable = '~/build-llvm/bin/clangd'
 ```